ShohelAlMahmudDev/RAGBot/README.md

-Below is a comprehensive **README.md** file tailored to your [RAGBot repository](https://github.com/ShohelAlMahmudDev/RAGBot).
-This file covers both the frontend and backend technologies you’re using and provides clear instructions for installation, configuration, and usage.
-Feel free to adjust details to match any additional project specifics:

 # RAGBot: AI Chatbot with Software Engineer Expertise

 RAGBot is an innovative AI chatbot designed to simulate a Software Engineer’s expertise.
 By utilizing profile data, RAGBot provides personalized, technical, and career-focused advice.
 The chatbot leverages advanced natural language processing techniques combined with retrieval-augmented generation to generate context-aware responses.